Pshrub/meetup_presentations/README.md

 * **201610_RealWorldBigData** - This presentation was aimed at a non-technical audience and went over many examples of where Big Data and Data Science technologies are impacting the world in surprising ways.

-* **201404_ModernBigData** - This presentation was delivered at the University of Wisconsin Business School EAB Symposium.
+* **201404_ModernBigData** - This presentation was delivered at the University of Wisconsin Business School E-Business Consortium (EBC) Symposium.
 It is aimed at explaining how companies can embrace a "big data" strategy more economically then might be considered.